yasmeenmh90-beep/Clerkly/README.md

 3. **Execute the action** — complete a payment via Stripe, send a document for e-signature via DocuSign, or simply mark the task done
 4. **Keep a daily watch** on anything still pending, so nothing slips through a deadline — and can email that summary directly on request

 Every step is logged in an audit trail, and anything involving money or a legal signature always requires human approval before it can complete — that rule is enforced in code, not just prompted to the AI.
+Every task also shows who created it and who approved it, since a workspace can now have more than one person in it.

 Paperwork and tasks live inside a **workspace (organization)**, not tied to a single account — every new signup gets a personal workspace automatically, and other people can be invited into it by email, with an owner/admin/member role model.
+Pending invites can be listed, cancelled, or resent, and a member's role can be changed after the fact.

 ---